lukaslangrock/SchoolBoard/README.md

 If you want to use something like this, feel free to fork it and make your own version to suit your needs.
 As this project is for [our school](https://www.pelizaeus.de/) in Germany, the entire UI is in German too.

+# Development Server 🌐
+See a preview with demo content of the current build on [schoolboarddev.azurewebsites.net](https://schoolboarddev.azurewebsites.net).

 # Build and Develop 🧪

 The WebApp is written in C# and is dotnet core based so make sure you have the .NET Core SDK installed.
 You can get it [here](https://dotnet.microsoft.com/download).